apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 Install the Android SDK from [developer.android.com/sdk](http://developer.android.com/sdk/).
-The android sdk is distributed as an 'adt-bundle-<os>-<arch>-<ver>' file.
+The android sdk is distributed as an 'adt-bundle-&lt;os&gt;-&lt;arch&gt;-&lt;ver&gt;' file.
 On windows, the adt-bundle is packaged with an installer.
 On OSX and Linux, simply unpack the 'adt-bundle' in the location you store development tools.
 [More detailed information on Android SDK setup can be found here](http://developer.android.com/sdk/installing/bundle.html)

 For Cordova command-line tools to work, you need to include the SDK's `tools` and `platform-tools` directories in your PATH environment.
-On Mac, you can use a text editor to create or modify the `~/.bash_profile` file, adding a line such as the following, depending on where the SDK installs:
+You also will need `java` and `ant`.
+You may already have `java` and `ant` in your PATH environment, try invoking them from a command line prompt to see if they are missing, and add only what is missing to your PATH.
+Be aware that Mavericks omits `ant` as compared to previous versions of OSX, so you may need to install `ant` separately if you are using Mavericks or later of OSX.
+On OSX or Linux, you can use a text editor to create or modify the `~/.bash_profile` file, adding a line such as the following (modify the locations to where the SDK is installed on your workstation):

     export PATH=${PATH}:/Development/adt-bundle/sdk/platform-tools:/Development/adt-bundle/sdk/tools

-This exposes SDK tools in newly opened terminal windows.
-Otherwise run this to make them available in the current session:
+Add the paths for `java` and `ant` if needed.
+This line in `~/.bash_profile` exposes these tools in newly opened terminal windows.
+If your terminal window is already open in OSX, or to avoid a logout/login on Linux, run this to make them available in the current terminal window:

     $ source ~/.bash_profile

-To modify the PATH environment on Windows 7:
+To modify the PATH environment on Windows:

 * Click on the __Start__ menu in the lower-left corner of the desktop, right-click on __Computer__, then click __Properties__.